minerllabs/public-site/workshop/index.md

 <h3 style="width: 100%; text-align: center;">Schedule and venue</h3>

 Event takes place on **August 5th**, encompassing time zones from the **west-coast US to Japan**.
-Detailed schedule will be added here later.
 The workshop is split into sessions of two-three hours each.

+1. August 5th, 6am - 9am UTC.
+[See in your timezone here](https://dateful.com/eventlink/2894739281).
+2. August 5th, 10am - 1pm UTC.
+[See in your timezone here](https://dateful.com/eventlink/8359265532).
+3. August 5th, 8pm - 11pm UTC.
+[See in your timezone here](https://dateful.com/eventlink/5368822814).
+4. August *6th*, midnight - 3am UTC.
+[See in your timezone here](https://dateful.com/eventlink/2996039302).

-You are free to join any of the sessions at any time!
+You are free to join any of the sessions, even multiple ones!
+We recommend you join at the beginning of the session for a quick presentation on how practicalities are handled.

 We will be using the [gather.town](https://gather.town/) platform with a small classroom setup.
 This is both fun and functional, where we tutors can jump around and help everyone individually, instead of plain-old video lecture! **Note** that the meeting room can only fit a limited number of participants at any given time.